MichalBrylka/michalbrylka.github.io/content/posts/generic-math-matrix/index.md

     }
 }
 ```
-but we would be better of when that guard would be changed to
+but we would be better off when that guard would be changed to
 ``` csharp
 public partial class Matrix<TNumber>
     where TNumber : unmanaged,